cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/template/template.txt

 This lesson will introduce you to a very important topic to ...

-Duration: 1 hour
+.. tip:: Duration: 1 hour

-Prerequisits
+Prerequisite
 ----------------------------------------------------------------------

 In order to conduct this lesson you should have knowledge of

 * How to .... .
-Describbed in lesson
+Described in lesson
 * Lesson ....

 Description